Radiation damage to the Hubble Space Telescope during two Solar cycles, and correction of Charge Transfer Inefficiency using ArCTIc: Acknowledgements

 \section{Acknowledgements}

-We thank Claudio Pagani, Alastair Edge, Jay Anderson and Jenna Ryon for helpful discussions.
+We thank Claudio Pagani, Alastair Edge, Jay Anderson, Jenna Ryon, Mark Swinbank, David Harvey and the referee for helpful feedback.
 Authors were supported in Durham by the UK STFC (grant ST/X001075/1) and the UK Space Agency (grant ST/X001997/1).
 JAK and JWN are also now supported by STFC Ernest Rutherford Fellowships.
 ZDL is supported by STFC studentship ST/Y509346/1.
 Our statistical analysis software was partially developed through STFC grant ST/T002565/1, then InnovateUK grants TS/V002856/1 and TS/Y014693/1.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the UK National e-Infrastructure.